-Fifth, is the way in which the War of Independence ended for the Druze in Palestine.
-Druze villagers were not involved in resistance during the war, a fact which led, according to Druze and Christian eyewitnesses, to a better treatment from the Israeli authorities than other Arab villagers.
-Unlike other Arab minorities, almost no Druze faced the grim consequences of leaving their homeland and become refugees.
+Fifth is the way in which the War of Independence ended for the Druze in Palestine.
+Druze villagers were not involved in resistance during the war; according to Druze and Christian eyewitnesses, this led Druze to receive better treatment from the Israeli authorities than other Arab villagers.
+Unlike other Arab minorities, almost no Druze faced the grim consequences of leaving their homeland and becoming refugees.

-Another historical dynamic that contributed to the integration of Druze was the acute manpower crisis in the IDF during the early years of the state.
+Another historical dynamic that contributed to the integration of the Druze was the acute manpower crisis in the IDF during the early years of the state.
 The establishment of the Minorities Unit during the War of Independence reflected an attempt to respond to this challenge.
-In October 1948 a new Minorities Unit was sworn in, comprised of volunteers from the Druze, Circassian, and Bedouin communities.
+In October 1948, a new Minorities Unit was sworn in, comprised of volunteers from the Druze, Circassian, and Bedouin communities.

 Despite the prevailing narrative in Israel that the Druze community was a natural ally of the state from the outset, documents revealed in recent years show that this was not the case.
-Contrary to the assumption that it was the Druze themselves who voluntarily approached the state and asked to be included in the compulsory draft, as eventually happened in 1956, declassified archive material reveals that many Druze leaders and citizens unequivocally opposed the idea.
+Contrary to the assumption that it was the Druze themselves who voluntarily approached the state and asked to be included in the compulsory draft, as they eventually did in 1956, declassified archive material reveals that many Druze leaders and citizens unequivocally opposed the idea.
 It was the state that moved forward with plans to include the Druze in military service.

-In the early stages, opposition to the compulsory draft was very prominent among young Druze citizens.
-Of the 197 young men in the Druze villages liable for service in 1956, only 51 reported to the draft offices, and when the military and police pursued those evading service, they often encountered a hostile and violent reaction from residents.
-Despite the inclusion of Druze citizens in compulsory conscription, Israel has not always made a clear distinction between Druze and Arabs over the years.
-By way of example (and with the exception of two Druze villages close to Haifa, ‘Isafiya and Daliyat al-Carmel), the entire Druze population was placed under the military rule imposed on most Arabs until 1966.
+In the early years of the state, opposition to the compulsory draft was prevalent among young Druze citizens.
+Of the 197 young men in the Druze villages liable for service in 1956, only 51 reported to the draft offices; when the military and police pursued those evading service, they often encountered hostile and violent reactions from residents.
+Despite the inclusion of Druze citizens in compulsory conscription, Israel has not always made a clear distinction between Druze and Arabs.
+By way of example, with the exception of two Druze villages close to Haifa, ‘Isafiya and Daliyat al-Carmel, the entire Druze population was placed under the military rule imposed on most Arabs until 1966.

-During the first few decades after independence, Israel was concerned that Druze soldiers would be unable to fight their coreligionists across the borders in Lebanon and Syria; accordingly, it refrained from placing them along the northern frontiers and instead used them for routine security operations on the southern border.
+In the first few decades after independence, Israel was concerned that Druze soldiers would be unable to fight their coreligionists across the borders in Lebanon and Syria; accordingly, it refrained from placing them along the northern frontiers, instead using them for routine security operations on the southern border.
 In addition to this preventative action, various restrictions were also imposed on Druze soldiers in terms of service in different military units.
-From the imposition of conscription in 1956 through 1972, Druze conscripts were only allowed to serve in the Minorities Unit, which was overwhelming identified with the community.
+From the beginning of Druze conscription in 1956 until 1972, Druze conscripts were only allowed to serve in the Minorities Unit, which was overwhelmingly identified with the community.

-David Ben-Gurion visited the Minorities Battalion in 1960 and recorded his impressions in his personal journal.
-His report mentions that the battalion had some 320 soldiers at the time, 80 percent of whom were Druze, while the remainder were Circassians and Christian-Arabs; all the officers in the battalion were Druze.
+David Ben-Gurion visited the Minorities Unit in 1960 and recorded his impressions in his personal journal.
+His report mentions that the battalion had some 320 soldiers at the time, 80 percent of whom were Druze, while the remainder were Circassians and Christian Arabs; all the officers in the battalion were Druze.

-Liberalization in the attitude toward Druze conscripts to the IDF was a slow and gradual process, the pace increased somewhat from the mid-1970s.
+Liberalization in attitudes toward Druze conscripts to the IDF was a slow and gradual process.
+However, from the mid-1970s, the pace of this shift increased somewhat.
 During the 1967 War, the Minorities Unit participated in the IDF’s successful invasion of the West Bank, and during the War of Attrition (1968–1970), Druze soldiers fell in direct combat with PLO operatives.